Juniper/py-junos-eznc/README.md

 # SUPPORTED PRODUCTS

 This goal of this module is to provide a general purpose set of utilities and resources.
 The module has been designed so that future contributors can easily "plug-in" thier extensions.
+This module should work with __ALL__ Junos based products.
+There are specific _Resources_ that are platform/function specific.

+### SRX

 The first pass of this module is targeting resource abstractions for the SRX firewall products.
 These resource abstractions include: